-It is important to note that although these issues are represented here as distinct topics, in reality they are all closely integrated with one another and cannot be considered in isolation.
-They have been separated in this report to enhance reader understanding, but the relations between the issues will be discussed throughout the various sections.
+In general, compensation mechanism design decisions have broad implications, spanning the deployment and operational behavior of DG assets, customer bills, and utility revenue collection, as well as metering setups, system technical configuration requirements, and interconnection processes.
+Compensation mechanisms for DPV-plus-storage comprise the same three basic elements as other DG resources.
+While they share a similar set of implications, there are some important key differences to consider, which are detailed throughout this section.
+It is also important to note that although these issues are represented here as distinct topics, in reality they are all closely integrated with one another and cannot be considered in isolation.
+They have been separated in this report to enhance reader understanding, but the relationships between these issues will be discussed throughout the subsequent sub-sections.

 As well, regulatory objectives and market context often influence compensation mechanism design and its timing.
 Solar penetration levels, grid management issues, storage deployment mandates or goals (see Sections 8.1 and 8.2), DER technology costs, utility cost recovery and cross-subsidization considerations, and low-income customer concerns are examples of factors that may drive regulators to consider certain design choices at certain times over others.
-High penetrations of PV, for example, may create certain grid management issues (e.g., duck curve) that could motivate the utilization of more granular, cost-reflective rates (e.g., TOU tariffs) or alternatives to NEM to better align customer and grid system needs.
+High system-wide penetrations of PV, for example, may create certain grid management issues (e.g., duck curve)25 that could motivate the utilization of more granular, cost-reflective rates (e.g., TOU tariffs) or alternatives to NEM to better align customer and grid system needs.
 On the other hand, jurisdictions that have financially insolvent utilities or significant cross-subsidy schemes in place may be more concerned with ensuring utility revenue sufficiency and avoiding cost-shifting and may wish to encourage the use of customer-sited storage deployment primarily for self-supply or backup during grid outages.

 At a high level, changes in compensation mechanism design consequently drive customer behavior and may incentivize greater behind-the-meter storage deployment, depending on the specific approach taken.
 Early-stage DER markets may take different approaches to compensation mechanism design than mature DER markets depending on these context-specific factors and needs.
-In an era of rapidly shifting technology costs, customer
+In an era of rapidly shifting technology costs, customer demand, and power system dynamics, the leapfrogging of traditional compensation mechanism design transition pathways forged by mature DER markets is entirely possible, if not likely.